 Sir John Franklin (1786 to 1847) was a Lincolnshire born officer in the British Royal Navy who led the famous Franklin Expedition to discover the Northwest Passage.
 Two ships, HMS Erebus and HMS Terror, set off from London in 1845 with a crew of 129 men.
 When they reached Canada, the ships disappeared in the ice and their crew all perished under mysterious circumstances.

-With a grant from Archives Revealed, and help from volunteers, the papers are being catalogued in detail so that their secrets can at last be uncovered.
+With a grant from Archives Revealed, and help from volunteers, the papers have now been catalogued in detail so that their secrets can at last be uncovered.

-A grant from The Pilgrim Trust, distributed through the National Manuscript Conservation Trust is helping us to fund the repackaging of the collection to ensure its preservation.
+A grant from The Pilgrim Trust, distributed through the National Manuscript Conservation Trust has helped us to fund the repackaging of the collection to ensure its preservation.